copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 74**

-- (Pierce County WA -- 1:02 AM Pursuit in Progress) Lakewood -- Officer Matt Brown is en route to the east side after a vehicle with stolen plates that won't stop.
+- (Pierce County, WA -- 1:02 AM Pursuit in Progress) Lakewood -- Officer Matt Brown is en route to the east side after a vehicle with stolen plates that won't stop.
 Josh sets up stop sticks and the white truck hits them and keeps going.
 He loses his tires, goes into an apartment complex and bails out on